asyncapi/cli/README.md

 COMMANDS
   config    access configs
-  help      display help for asyncapi new       creates a new asyncapi file validate  validate asyncapi file
+  help      display help for the CLI new       creates a new AsyncAPI file validate  validate AsyncAPI file types     generate types for the AsyncAPI file
 ```